Ramanathan Archchuna: Legal issues

 In 2021, Archchuna was involved in a road accident on the Baseline Road and allegedly assaulted another motorist, seriously injuring him.
 In November 2024 a warrant was issued against him after failing to appear in court.

+During the first session of the then-newly elected parliament on November 2024, Archchuna sat in the seat traditionally reserved for the leader of the opposition.
+When asked by fellow MP's and parliamentary staff to move, he refused.
+His actions forced the actual leader of the opposition Sajith Premadasa to sit in the corner of the same row.

 In December 2024, he visited the Jaffna Teaching Hospital unannounced and attempted to meet the Director while also demanding to be addressed as "Sir."
 When the Director of the Hospital Dr Sathyamoorthy declined and insisted on referring to him as "Honorable Member of Parliament" Archchuna threatened to remove him from his position.
 The Jaffna Magistrate's Court restricted him from entering the hospital unless he is a patient.

 In May 2025, Archchuna, after multiple warnings, was ordered by the presiding member of the Parliament to be removed from the Chamber due to him repeatedly disrupting the proceedings.

 On 29 September 2025, Archchuna was arrested by the Sri Lanka Police in connection with an investigation into charges of obstructing police duty.
 He was subsequently granted bail by the Colombo Fort magistrate.